QFsubmission/path_shadowing_QF/README.md

-# path_shadowing_QF
+# Path Shadowing Monte-Carlo
-Implements the paper Path Shadowing Monte-Carlo
+The code required to reproduce experiences in the paper will be provided in less than 4 days.